 How do I determine my rate on the sliding scale?

-why do we use an income-based sliding scale?
+Why do we use a sliding scale?

 At Third Root Community Health Center, we think that everyone should have access to our services.
 We also know that all of us do not have equal financial resources.
 The richest top 10% of adults in the world own about 85% of the world's wealth.
 Although we did not create this economic situation, we participate in it every day, and for many, it has become invisible.
 We have been taught that this is just the way things have always been, so this disparity becomes normalized to each of us in our early years.
 We are taught to not even think about class differences.
 The truth, in part, is that the class structure benefits no one.
 All participants in this system suffer from alienation, exploitation, and oppression, whether as a target or non-target.
 Everyone is hurt by oppression.